Pro-life groups readying massive grassroots efforts ahead of 2020 elections

 Launched on Thursday, the group's 2020 effort entails at least $45 million in spending on tactics like grassroots organizing, polling and paid advertisements.
 It will focus on nine key swing states: Arizona, Colorado, Florida, Michigan, Minnesota, New Hampshire, North Carolina, Pennsylvania and Wisconsin.

-In addition to SBA List, groups like Concerned Women for America (CWA), the National Right to Life Committee (NRTL), and Heritage Action are similarly planning nationwide efforts to galvanize voters towards pro-life victories.
+In addition to SBA List, groups like Concerned Women for America (CWA), and Heritage Action are similarly planning nationwide efforts to galvanize voters towards pro-life victories.

 CWA President Penny Young Nance told Fox News on Friday that her group is readying a $1 million effort that includes digital and radio ads in addition to earned media.
 That number will likely grow as the group plans to continue raising money over the year.